 Sharpshooters from across the length and breadth of the UK make the annual pilgrimage to the British Air Rifle Championships to test their skills against the best competition.
-It is very much the perfect place to let the shooting do the talking as participants compete to be crowned the overall champion.
+It is the perfect place to let the shooting do the talking as participants compete to be crowned the overall champion.

-What is the British Air Rifle Championships?
+What are the British Air Rifle Championships?

 Hunter Field Target

 As the name suggests, Hunter Field Target (HFT) tests shooters in simulated hunting scenarios.
-This means steel targets placed in trees, near bushes and in other hunting-esque spots.
+This means steel targets placed in trees, near bushes, and other hunting-esque spots.
 Shooters may have slightly obstructed views with leaves and some foliage in the way, challenging their ability to hit the target without a perfect sight.

 Shooting on the Day

 The event takes place for one day, with shooters given the opportunity to participate in HFT and FT courses to test their skills in both disciplines.
 The Field Target course is laid out and shot to conform to the current rules of the British Field Target Organisation.
 Additionally, the Hunter Field Target course is designed to meet the United Kingdom Association for Hunter Field Target (UKAHFT) specifications.

 Trophies are awarded to 1st, 2nd, and 3rd places.
 There is also an overall winner crowned that has achieved the highest combined score across FT and HFT.

 Many shooters opt to use a PCP (pre-charged pneumatic) air rifle as these guns offer significantly less recoil than typical spring-powered rifles.
 However, for any competitor that does want to feel a kick in their shoulder, there is also a dedicated trophy for the highest performing shooter using a .22 rifle.